openresty/openresty-devel-utils/README.md

 ```

 Such runtime environment settings are conventionally put into a custom `./go` script at the root
-of each nginx C module project's source tree, as in
+of each nginx C module project's source tree, as in:

 ```bash
 #!/usr/bin/env bash